ddrcode/maiko/README.md

 From code perspective it tries to be non-invasive and lets you implement the code your way (or, well - Tokio way).
 What it brings is the runtime that orchestrates communication between actors and supervises the state of actors.
-No new concepts to learn: just a few traits to implement and standard Tokio channels.
+No new concepts to learn: just a few trait methods and standard Tokio channels.

 ```rust
 #[derive(Clone, Debug)]